paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 #### Transfer/Combine Version Retrieval and Metadata Generation

 The new  version retrieval code will merge together the job of discovering versions and getting metadata for each version.
-It will pick up newer versions than what the `buildpack.toml` contains, and outputs JSON-formatted metadata for each dependency version discovered.
+It will pick up all newer versions than what the `buildpack.toml` contains, and outputs a JSON file with metadata entries for each dependency version discovered.
 This code should be ported from the dep-server repository to the buildpack under a directory named `dependency/retrieval`, taking in the path to the `buildpack.toml` file and the path to the output file.
 It should be well-documented and useable on a local environment.
 The location must be standardized for use in automation.